adamheins/dotfiles/README.md

   machine's dotfiles to a directory named `backup`.
 * `./dotfiler tar` will create a tar file containing all dotfiles.

-## Current Tools
+## Tools
-A list of many of the tools I find useful.
-All of them are command line-based.
+A list of many of the tools I like.
+Most of them are CLI-based.

+### Current Tools
+Tools that I currently use.
 * [ag](https://github.com/ggreer/the_silver_searcher): A wicked fast source
   code search tool.
 * [Cscope](http://cscope.sourceforge.net/): A code search tool for C and other